For Animal Services Assistance for the Towns of Aurora, Georgina or East Gwillimbury contact us at 1-877-979-7297 or animalservices@aurora.ca

 Who do I call to complain about barking dogs/stray dogs/cats/poop and scoop?

-Please report all concerns surrounding barking dogs, stray dogs or cats and issues surrounding failure to poop and scoop at 1-877-979-7297 or by emailing Animal services
+Please report all concerns surrounding barking dogs, stray dogs or cats and issues surrounding failure to poop and scoop at 1-877-979-7297 or by emailing Animal Services

 Who do I call to report a dog/cat attack on me or my pet?

-If a dog/cat attacks or bites you or your pet, contact us at 1-877-979-7297 or by emailing Animal services..
+If a dog/cat attacks or bites you or your pet, contact us at 1-877-979-7297 or by emailing Animal Services.
 Please note, if your dog has attacked another domestic animal or human, it is your responsibility to maintain public safety.
-Please keep your pet with you other arrangements have been made.
+Please keep your pet with you until other arrangements have been made.

 Does my dog or cat require a municipal license tag?